This is probably the oldest known image of Ed driving a racing car.

 Original car, before Ed raced it as 34

 Of all the cars in which Ed drove and won over the years, he was most renowned for probably the $ and the 2x.
 The $ was owned by Donald Ponticelli and John Stygar.
 In the summer of 1961, it was in the $ that Ed started his weekly routine which took him from home in Connecticut to races in New Jersey, then in Virginia, then across to races in Maryland and back to New Jersey, racing 5-6 times every week.
 This got him, and his traveling and racing companions Denny Zimmerman and Rene Charland, the nickname “The Eastern Bandits”.
-Co-owner John Stygar normally went with Ed on the Bandits’ weekly circuit and handled the primary mechanical duties for the $ and the second car (such as Ed’s own 21x) that they often would bring with them.
+Co-owner John Stygar normally went with Ed on the Bandits’ weekly circuit and handled the primary mechanical duties for the $ and the second car (such as Ed’s own 21x or 21) that they often would bring with them.

 1971 – 10-17 – Langhorne – Original 2x Pinto at one of last races in which it was driven by Gene Bergin.
 Early in the 1972 season, Frank Vigliarolo bought it, repainted it as 34 and had Ed drive it.
 Image from Lynchmobracingimages.com.